 Editor’s note: Some of the offers on this page may be expired.
 Check out our Best Credit Cards page for the most up-to-date offers for our favorite credit cards.

-Credit card debt is never a good thing, and if you have hundreds or even thousands to pay off, a recession could make doing so exponentially harder depending on your circumstances.
+Credit card debt is never a good thing, and if you have hundreds or even thousands to pay off, a recession could make doing so exponentially harder, depending on your circumstances.

-Debt payoff timeline
+Set a debt payoff timeline

 Take into account any necessary spending (i.e., house and car payments, grocery staples, childcare) and determine where you can afford to cut back.

 “In any economy, consumers should pay off their debt as quickly as possible,” says Kayse Kress, financial planner at Physician Wealth Services.
 “Take a hard look at your finances and make some adjustments.
 Analyze your fixed expenses first, and then decide what you can downsize or eliminate.”

 The first things to go should be unnecessary subscriptions like streaming services, meal prep boxes or monthly clothing/jewelry deliveries.
 You can also arrange for cheaper versions of plans or subscriptions you just can’t live without.